Xela-Byte/vestitus-backend/README.md

 # Vestitus Backend

+## About Vestitus

+Vestitus is a React Native e-commerce mobile application built with **Expo**, running on **iOS, Android, and Web**.
+The application uses **TypeScript**, **NativeWind** for styling, and **Zustand** for state management.
+This backend repository provides the API services to power the Vestitus mobile application.

 ## Architecture Overview

 This is a **NestJS v11 TypeScript backend** with a modular, decorator-based architecture.
 The project follows NestJS conventions with modules, controllers, and services for dependency injection and clear separation of concerns.
+It is designed to serve the Vestitus React Native mobile application across all platforms.

 - **Framework**: NestJS 11 with Express
 - **Language**: TypeScript 5.7 (strict mode enabled)
 - **Port**: Default 3000 (configurable via `PORT` env var)
 - **Module structure**: `src/app.module.ts` is the root module that imports controllers and providers
+- **Frontend**: Expo-based React Native app (iOS, Android, Web) with TypeScript, NativeWind, and Zustand

 ## Key Development Commands